I think you will agree with me when I say:

 Power Query Goes Native

 Power Query is a business intelligence tool that is available as an add-in in Microsoft Excel 2013 and 2010.
-It also works with only PowerPivot in Excel Professional Plus.
-With the arrival of Query in Excel 2016, the two obstacles have been removed.
+It also works with only PowerPivot in Microsoft Excel Professional Plus.
+With the arrival of Query in Microsoft Excel 2016, the two obstacles have been removed.
 Access Query from Ribbon > Data > Get & Transform > New Query.

-With the time grouping enhancements in Pivot Table, Excel 2016 is now head and shoulders above any free Excel alternatives for business intelligence tasks.
+With the time grouping enhancements in Pivot Table, Microsoft Excel 2016 is now head and shoulders above any free Excel alternatives for business intelligence tasks.
 Gavin introduces you to a short tutorial on how to use Pivot Tables for data analysis.

 Better Forecasting of Time Series Data

-From linear forecasting available in earlier versions, Excel 2016 gets a one-click button for exponential forecasting of a data series.
+From linear forecasting available in earlier versions, Microsoft Excel 2016 gets a one-click button for exponential forecasting of a data series.
 Go to Ribbon > Data > Forecast Sheet.

 Exponential smoothening of your data could be better for approximating trends when compared to linear regression.